 Maté is a shrub native to Paraguay, northern Argentina and southern Brazil.
 It is a plant with many vernacular names: "Yerba maté", "Paraguay tea", " Jesuits' tea ", etc.

 Green Maté consists of heat-dried and broken leaves.
 It contains caffeine.
 Maté leaves are often roasted, which causes the appearance of various compounds that enhance the flavour of the Maté.

 USES OF THE MATE

 Maté is a shrub that is mainly used to make beneficial drinks.
 It can be consumed cold or hot, depending on preferences.
 It is traditionally drunk in a calabash, using a metal tube which also serves as a filter, it is commonly called the "bombilla".

 The most common method of preparing this drink is to place the Maté herb in the calabash, the container and pour very hot but not boiling water over it.
 It is necessary to have half Maté herb and half water to be sure to prepare this drink correctly.
 The contents of the calabash are then usually mixed and the herb is placed on the same side of the calabash.
 The filter straw is then placed in the container, taking care not to direct it towards the Maté herbs, which would block the straw pipe.
 The tasting can then begin.

 Maté has a well-known stimulating effect.
 It is similar to that of Tea or Coffee.
 Maté infusion is also known to be diuretic.

-The plant is said to be capable of treating headaches, physical or mental fatigue and neuralgia.
+The plant is said to be capable of treating headaches, physical or mental fatigue.
 Maté is, like Green Tea, renowned for its tonic and slimming properties.
 Medicines prepared from Maté are used in some diets.
 This plant is found in "Figure" or "Detox" type products.
 However, Maté is only a slimming ally, it does not replace a diet or a regular sporting activity to stay in shape and avoid overweight.